The Generic

 them.

-• Inflammation of the pancreas (pancreatitis) may happen, which may be severe and lead to death.
-Before taking Exenatide Injection, tell your healthcare provider if you have had pancreatitis.
-Stop using Exenatide Injection and call your healthcare provider right away if you have severe pain in your stomach area (abdomen) that will not go away, with or without vomiting.
+• Serious side effects can happen in people who take exenatide injection, including inflammation of the pancreas (pancreatitis) which may be severe and lead to death.
+Stop using exenatide injection and call your healthcare provider right away if you have severe pain in your stomach area (abdomen) that will not go away, with or without vomiting.
 You may feel the pain from your abdomen to your back.
+These may be symptoms of pancreatitis.

-• Your risk for getting low blood sugar (hypoglycemia) is higher if you take Exenatide Injection with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin.
-The dose of your sulfonylurea or insulin medicine may need to be lowered while you use Exenatide Injection.
+• Your risk for getting low blood sugar is higher if you take exenatide injection with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin.
+The dose of your sulfonylurea or insulin medicine may need to be lowered while you use exenatide injection.
 Signs and symptoms of low blood sugar may include headache; drowsiness; weakness; hunger; fast heart beat; dizziness; confusion; anxiety, irritability, or mood change; sweating; feeling jittery; blurred vision; slurred speech.

 • Tell your healthcare provider if you have or have had kidney problems or a kidney transplant.
-Exenatide Injection may cause new or worse problems with the way your kidneys work.
+Exenatide injection may cause new or worse problems with kidney function, including kidney failure.
+Dialysis or kidney transplant may be needed.
 Call your healthcare provider right away if you have nausea, vomiting, or diarrhea that will not go away, or if you cannot take liquids by mouth.
+You may be at increased risk for kidney problems.

 • Tell your healthcare provider if you have severe problems with your stomach, such as delayed emptying of your stomach (gastroparesis) or problems with digesting food.
-Other medicines like Exenatide Injection may cause severe stomach problems.
-It is not known if Exenatide Injection will cause or worsen stomach problems.
+Other medicines like exenatide injection may cause severe stomach problems.
+It is not known if exenatide injection causes stomach problems or will cause your stomach problems to worsen.

-• The most common side effects with Exenatide Injection include nausea, vomiting, diarrhea, feeling jittery, dizziness, headache, indigestion, constipation, and weakness.
-Nausea is most common when first starting Exenatide Injection, but may decrease over time.
+• The most common side effects of exenatide injection include nausea, vomiting, diarrhea, feeling jittery, dizziness, headache, indigestion, constipation, and weakness.
+Nausea is most common when you first start using exenatide injection but may decrease over time.

-• Before using Exenatide Injection, tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements, as taking them with Exenatide Injection may affect how each medicine works.
-Tell your healthcare provider if you take other diabetes medicines, especially insulin or a sulfonylurea, or birth control pills, an antibiotic, warfarin sodium, a blood pressure medicine, water pill, pain medicine, or lovastatin.
-Take your birth control pills or antibiotics at least one hour before injecting Exenatide Injection.
+• Before using exenatide injection, tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Exenatide injection may affect the way some medicines work and some other medicines may affect the way exenatide injection works.
+Tell your healthcare provider if you take other anti-diabetes medicines, especially sulfonylurea medicines or insulin, or birth control pills that are taken by mouth (oral contraceptives), an antibiotic, warfarin sodium, a blood pressure medicine, a water pill (diuretic), a pain medicine, or lovastatin.
+Take your birth control pills or antibiotics at least one hour before your injection of exenatide.

 Approved Uses